How to Negotiate a Car Loan Like a Pro

 What to do before entering into negotiations

-Entering into negotiations for any purchase is like playing sport, it’s always better to go in with a game plan than to fly blind.
+Entering into negotiations for any purchase is like playing a sport, it’s always better to go in with a game plan than to fly blind.
 Your odds of achieving a successful resolution are greatly enhanced if you’ve gathered enough knowledge to feel confident when dealing with an experienced finance provider.
 Knowledge is power, and spending the time to arm yourself with information before heading into negotiations could save you hundreds or even thousands of dollars over the life of the loan.

-1. Fix bad credit history – By knowing your credit score and history, you will immediately understand what your bargaining position might be with a lender.
+.
+Fix bad credit history – By knowing your credit score and history, you will immediately understand what your bargaining position might be with a lender.
 You can access your credit history online through sites such as Get Credit Score, My Credit File and Equifax.
 If you have a great credit history, you’re in a strong position from the outset.
-If you’re history is poor, you have two options:
+If your history is poor, you have two options:

 - Accept it and enter negotiations knowing you will have a higher interest rate.